In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 1. Warsaw Caves Conservation Area Trails

-There are plenty of opportunities for nature hikes as there are over 10 km of trails at the Otonabee Conservation.
-The Caves & Scenic Lookout trail is 4 km long loop trail.
-Just a heads up – some trail markers are hard to spot, make sure you grab a map or take a photo of one.
-For the most part, it is an easy walk with some sections that can be more of a challenging hike.
-This lookout trail offers plenty of nature exploration, which leads you through lush forests, three scenic lookouts, and, of course, the caves themselves.
+If hiking is what you are after, there is plenty of it at the Otonabee Conservation, with 10km of nature trails that weave through a mossy forest.
+The most popular trail is the 4km Caves & Scenic Lookout loop trail.
+Heads up: some trail markers are hard to spot.
+Make sure you grab a map of the Peterborough caves or take a photo of one.
+For the most part, it’s an easy walk.
+Some sections of the hiking trail can be more challenging for some.
+This Warsaw lookout trail offers plenty of nature exploration, which leads you through lush forests, three scenic lookouts, and, of course, the caves themselves.

 The lookout to the Indian River is on top of those rocks

-Walking along the main trail, you will hear the sounds of the disappearing river.
+Walking along the main trail, you will hear sounds of the disappearing river.
 It is where the Indian River goes underground for a little bit.
-There are a few caverns where you can stick your head in to really hear the water flow.
+If you’re brave, stick your head into the caverns to hear the water flow better.
+Over thousands of years, the slightly acidic waters of the Indian River have played a role in shaping the limestone caves.

-We and other hikers tried to find the Warsaw Caves Falls, but to no avail.
-We concluded that the only way to see the waterfalls is when the river is high and coming in fast, usually after a massive rainfall or early spring.
-Otherwise, there are no falls.
+After hiking for what seemed like forever, we, along with other hikers, tried to find the Warsaw Caves Falls, but to no avail.
+We concluded that the only way to see the Warsaw Cave falls is when the river is high and coming in fast, usually after a massive rainfall or early spring.
+Otherwise, there are no falls. 🙁

-A view of Damselfly Pond at the Warsaw Caves Conservation Area
+Close-up of the Damselfly Pond at the Warsaw Caves Conservation Area

 Rocky Damselfly Pond at the Warsaw Caves Conservation Area